splunk/observability-workshop/content/en/s4r/6-apm/2-apm-service-dashboard.md

 weight: 2
 ---

-APM dashboards present request, error, and duration (RED) metrics based on Monitoring MetricSets created from endpoint spans for your services, endpoints, and Business Workflows.
-They also present related host and Kubernetes metrics to help you determine whether problems are related to the underlying infrastructure.
+APM Service Dashboards provide request, error, and duration (**RED**) metrics based on Monitoring MetricSets created from endpoint spans for your services, endpoints, and Business Workflows.
+If you scroll down the dashboard you will also see the host and Kubernetes-related metrics which help you determine whether there are problems with the underlying infrastructure.

 ![Service Dashboard](../images/apm-service-dashboard.png)

-Note: *Need to explain some of the charts in the dashboard, and include using it the exercise*

 {{% notice title="Exercise" style="green" icon="running" %}}